sangu-firedev/CogniCapt/README.md

 # CogniCapt
 AI image captioning system.
-It uses CNN and RNN models to regenerate a caption for a given image by user.
+It uses DeepLearning to generate a caption for a given image by user.